 You can invest your income stream account in one or more of our investment options, which include a choice of pre-mixed options or single asset class options you can mix yourself.Show me how the income stream options are performing

 To open an income stream, you need $20,000 or more in super.I want to apply for an income stream

-From 1 July 2017, there will be a $1.6 million cap on the total amount of super that can be transferred into a tax-free retirement income account.
-If you breach this new cap, you will be subject to a tax on the notional amount of the earnings on the excess.
+From 1 July 2017, a $1.6 million cap applies to the total amount of super that can be transferred into a tax-free retirement income account.
+If you exceed your transfer balance cap, you may have to remove the excess from one or more of your income stream accounts and pay tax on the notional earnings related to that excess.

-The cap will be indexed in $100,000 increments in line with the Consumer Price Index.
+The cap is indexed in $100,000 increments in line with the Consumer Price Index.

-Note: If you have more than one retirement income stream, the new cap will apply to the combined amount in all your retirement income stream accounts (investment growth is excluded).
+Note: If you have more than one retirement income stream, the cap applies to the combined amount in all your retirement income stream accounts (investment growth is excluded).